laiquet/idtrackerai-enhanced/docs/source/running_idtrackerai.rst

 Segmentation app defaults
 -------------------------

 The definition of any parameter from the `segmentation parameter file`_ in a settings file will act as a default value.
-For example, if you always track videos with 8 animals, you can set :code:`number_of_animals = 8` in you settings file.
-When running :code:`idtrackerai --settings settings.toml`, the segmentation app will run with 8 animals as default.
+For example, if you always track videos with 8 animals, you can set ``number_of_animals = 8`` in you settings file.
+When running ``idtrackerai --settings settings.toml``, the segmentation app will run with 8 animals as default.

 .. note::
     All parameters names are case insensitive.